Strongpreneur#Business Growth Strategies

-The followings are examples of well-known brand names Nescafe, coffee, Pepsi, Coke, Lipton tea, kettle tea, Maggi cube, etc. Some manufacturers and middlemen use individual brands only.
-Other prefer family or blanket brands, and others use both.
+The followings are examples of well-known brands names Nescafe, coffee, Pepsi, Coke, Lipton tea, kettle tea, Maggi cube, etc. Some manufacturers and middlemen use individual brands only.
+Others prefer family or blanket brands, and others use both.

 The entrepreneur has to think carefully about the benefits before spending millions of naira on a huge promotion campaign as the cost may drive up the price of the product.
 It is not a guarantee that consumers will buy a product just because they recognize the brand name.

 Before deciding to build a brand entrepreneurs need to evaluate whether the payoff will be worth the investment.
 Often the answer depends on the type of product.
 People are loyal to some types of branded products than others.

 Mundane product designed to handle tedious chores is less likely to inspire loyalty than products associated with an individual’s image.

 There are three levels of brand loyalty: